pulumi/docs/pulumi-hugo/themes/default/content/resources/pulumipustv-fun-with-datadog-with-dan-maher/index.md

 ---
 # Name of the webinar.
 title: "PulumipusTV - Fun with Datadog with Dan Maher"
-meta_desc: "Join Matt Stratton and Dan Haher from Datadog to learn how to set up monitoring for any stack and any app using Pulumi and Datadog"
+meta_desc: "Join Matt Stratton and Dan Maher from Datadog to learn how to set up monitoring for any stack and any app using Pulumi and Datadog"

 # A featured webinar will display first in the list.
 featured: false